 If high energy bills and reducing your carbon footprint are important to you, it may be time to consider solar panel installation.
-Regardless of the size of your home, energy is often easily wasted.
+Regardless of the size of your home, wasting energy is extremely common.
 It’s not just about turning the lights off when you leave a room or using electricity during off-peak hours—there are several ways we waste energy that most of us are unaware of.
 Avoiding energy waste and increasing efficiency, through solar power, conservation efforts, or both, can make a significant impact towards lowering energy bills and reducing our carbon footprint.

-Read on to learn about some of the ways energy waste may be happening right under your own roof.
+Read on to learn about some of the ways energy waste may be happening right under your own roof, and how to prevent what may be wasting the most electricity in your house.

 1. Heating & Cooling